 Choose the right Credit card and you can benefit not only in terms of saves charges but also rewards.
 There are cards available that allow you to pay for things worldwide without any charges while also providing you with points.
 Don’t believe me?
 Have a look at the Nationwide Select Credit Card.

 No fees, no commissions, no charges for worldwide use and they use visa exchange rates for conversion purposes.
 It also offers cashback and my last year reward was £160 which is a weekend trip somewhere for free, how does that sound?

 Frankly, I don’t like them because they work best for high spenders and there is also an annual cost.

 Use Credit Card Disputes

-I prefer booking hotels and stuff for my trips on credit card because it doesn’t cost me for currency conversions but also it protects me in case I do not get the service I paid for.
-This can be done through rasiing a dispute with your bank.
-For instance I booked a car through an agency and paid in full but the company went bankrupt before I could get the car.
+One way of managing your finances while travelling is to book hotels on a credit card.
+I prefer doing that because it doesn’t cost me for currency conversions but also it protects me in case I do not get the service I paid for.
+This can be done by raising a dispute with your bank.
+For instance, I booked a car through an agency and paid in full but the company went bankrupt before I could get the car.
 Since the service hasn’t been provided I raised a dispute and got roughly 70% money back.
 This is particularly useful because this scenario isn’t covered by insurance.

 Cash Withdrawals Abroad